Bryson Independent School District

 Bryson Independent School District is a public school district based in Bryson, Texas (USA).

 Located in Jack County, a small portion of the district extends into Young County.

-Bryson ISD has one school that serves students in grades pre-kindergarten through twelve.
+Bryson ISD has one school, Bryson School, that serves students in grades pre-kindergarten through twelve.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Bryson High School plays six-man football.